llobato/docs/docs/other/install-gwms-frontend.md

      - The `DN` of the %GREEN%VO Frontend Proxy%ENDCOLOR% described previously [here](#credentials-and-proxies).
      - The `node` attribute is the full hostname of the collectors (`hostname --fqdn`) and port
      - The `secondary` attribute indicates whether the element is for the primary or secondary collectors (True/False).
-     The default Condor configuration of the VO Frontend starts multiple Collector processes on the host (`/etc/condor/config.d/11_gwms_secondary_collectors.config`).
+     The default HTCondor configuration of the VO Frontend starts multiple Collector processes on the host (`/etc/condor/config.d/11_gwms_secondary_collectors.config`).
 The `DN` and `hostname` on the first line are the hostname and the host certificate of the VO Frontend.
 The `DN` and `hostname` on the second line are the same as the ones in the first one.
 The hostname (e.g. hostname.domain.tld) is filled automatically during the installation.
 The secondary collector ports can be defined as a range, e.g., 9620-9660).

             :::xml